jamulussoftware/jamuluswebsite/wiki/en/Client-Troubleshooting.md

 ### You all sound OK, but it's difficult to keep together

-**If at all possible, DO NOT listen to your direct signal.** Make sure you are listening as much as you can to the sound of your own instrument/voice _coming back from the server_.
+**If at all possible, DO NOT listen to your direct signal.** Make sure you are listening as much as you can to the sound of your own instrument/voice _coming back from the Server_.
 This signal has you and your playing partners mixed together in sync, and will be the signal that your bandmates are hearing too.
 So listening to that means you will be in sync with each other (assuming you all have reasonably low latency).
 Note that if one or more musicians are not following this rule, they will slow down as they play or sing.

 You can test whether you are hearing your signal correctly by doing the following:

-1. Run Jamulus and connect to a server with a long ping time (greater than 200ms)
+1. Run Jamulus and connect to a Server with a long ping time (greater than 200ms)
 2. Clap your hands once (or play one short note on an instrument).
-You should hear the sound from the Jamulus server come back, but significantly delayed.
+You should hear the sound from the Jamulus Server come back, but significantly delayed.
 3. Click the "Mute" button under your Jamulus name/slider in the main Jamulus mixer window (**NOT** the "Mute Myself" button on the left).
 4. Clap your hands again.